ChongYou/subspace-clustering/README.md

 To reproduce the results, run run_mnist.py.

 # Dependencies
-numpy, scipy, scikit-learn
+numpy, scipy, scikit-learn, progressbar2

 The SPAMS package (http://spams-devel.gforge.inria.fr/downloads.html) is recommended for faster computation.
 It may be used by setting algorithm='spams' in ElasticNetSubspaceClustering.
-On Ubuntu 16.04, SPAMS may be installed by the following commands:
+SPAMS may be installed by:
 ```
-sudo apt install liblapack-dev libopenblas-dev
-pip install --index-url https://test.pypi.org/simple/ spams
+pip install spams
 ```

 The Kymatio package (https://www.kymat.io/) is required for running experiments on MNIST.
 It may be installed by